 Engaging Stakeholders Working together for greater change

-Advancing progress on issues such as water access and climate change, women’s empowerment and inclusive economies and safe and fair working conditions demands collaboration and jointly developed solutions.
-These issues are systemic, complex and intertwined and cannot be solved by any one actor alone.
+Advancing progress on issues such as water access, climate change, women’s empowerment, and safe and fair working conditions demands collaboration and jointly developed solutions.
+These issues are systemic, complex and intertwined and cannot be solved by any one organization alone.

 Engaging stakeholders and establishing partnerships is a critical part of our sustainability strategy.

 Engaging stakeholders and establishing partnerships is a critical part of our sustainability strategy.
 We work with diverse groups of experts and organizations to foster clearer understanding of complex issues, as well as local conditions in the countries where we do business.
 As conditions and challenges evolve in our industry, these dialogues give us insights to improve our programs and refine our strategies.
-The dialogues also reveal unexplored issues and encourage us to expand our ambitions.
+The dialogues also reveal unexplored issues, scale industry solutions and encourage us to expand our ambitions.

 We have many key stakeholders: the people who make our clothes, our customers, suppliers and factories, employees, unions, governments, multilateral institutions, NGOs, industry associations, investors, communities and others.
 We also belong to a number of organizations that enable us to more effectively collaborate with and learn from stakeholders.
 Multi-stakeholder initiatives bring together organizations and people from different sectors that play a key role in finding new approaches and creating collective action.
 To see a list of organizations and initiatives that we belong to or partner with, click here.